Home 5 Climate change & the environment 5 How does fast fashion affect the planet?

 Often, the quality is poor and clothing can last just a few wears, which starts the whole cycle again.

-Pollution to our waters, environmental costs of transportation and the resultant waste.
-The disposing of dyes used in clothing products are expensive and therefore many companies will choose to pollute local waters as a dangerous alternative.
+Fast fashion can result in pollution to our waters, increase environmental costs of transportation, and leads to further resultant waste.
+The disposing of dyes used in clothing products can be expensive.
+Therefore, many companies may choose to pollute local waters as a dangerous alternative.

-As many clothes are made across the world, these need to be transported to the retail stores: Trucks to planes to boats to vans until they finally reach the shop.
-Finally, after all that you buy it.
-You wear it for a while, it goes out of trend.
-It ends up in the great Atlantic garbage patch.
+As many clothes are made across the world, they will need to be transported to the retail stores.
+These are distributed through various forms of transport, like trucks, planes, boats, or vans.
+This is until they finally reach their designated shop.
+After that process, you may decide to buy it and then wear it for a while.
+But once it goes out of trend, the clothes may be thrown away, maybe even ending up in the Great Atlantic garbage patch.

 What can you do?